VariantSync/Vatras/README.md

 ## Project Structure

-The semantic domain of all languages is defined in [src/SemanticDomain.agda](src/SemanticDomain.agda).
-Variability languages, configuration languages, semantics, as well as relations between languages and translations are formalized in [src/Translation/Translation.lagda.md](src/Translation/Translation.lagda.md) (I plan to later modularize this later into _definitions of language kinds_, _definitions of language relations_, and _definitions of translations and their properties_).
-All languages are planned to be formalized in the [src/Lang](src/Lang) subdirectory in a custom file each.
-So far, [core choice calculus](src/Lang/CCC.lagda.md), [binary choice calculus](src/Lang/BCC.lagda.md), [option calculus](src/Lang/OC.lagda.md), and [algebraic decision diagrams](src/Lang/ADD.lagda.md) are formalized.
-Translations and theorems on relations between two such concrete languages are defined in the [src/Translation](src/Translation) directory.
-The only finished translation so far is [from binary to core choice calculus](src/Translation/BCC-to-CCC.lagda.md).
-Completeness and incompleteness are formalized in [src/Lang/Properties/Completeness.lagda.md](src/Lang/Properties/Completeness.lagda.md).
+Variants are defined in [src/SemanticDomain.agda](src/SemanticDomain.agda).
+Core definitions are in [src/Definitions.lagda.md](/src/Definitions.lagda.md).
+Languages are defined in [src/Lang](/src/Lang).
+Language properties including completeness are defined in [src/Lang/Properties](src/Lang/Properties).
+Translations are formalized in [src/Translation/Translation.lagda.md](src/Translation/Translation.lagda.md).
+Translations between specific languages are defined in the [src/Translation](src/Translation) directory.
+A comprehensive list of the progress on language translations and relations can be found the [src/Translation/LanguageMap.lagda.md](src/Translation/LanguageMap.lagda.md).

+We also have a main function which runs experiments and tests.

 ## Roadmap